EcoCitizenZ

 Pause here to acquire your required ECZ-ID trust objects

 This is a designed pause point in your build process.
 Before continuing, you need to acquire the required ECZ-ID passports and credentials from TrustOps.
-This midpoint credentialing approach ensures your agent is built with verified identity from the start—not bolted on after the fact.
+This midpoint credentialing approach ensures your agent is built with resolver-verifiable identity from the start—not bolted on after the fact.

 Required Passports